CIRS/Mould Illness Testing

 If your VCS test and symptom cluster analysis are positive, then you might want to do a mycotoxin urine analysis to measure the amount of mycotoxin you're excreting.
 You can use either the Real Time or Great Plains labs, but my preference is Real Time because provocation (glutathione + sweating) usually prevents false negatives.

 Here's an example from a girl who was exposed to mould in a water damaged building.
-The second test is after 6 months of CIRS treatment with significant reduction of symptoms.
+The second test is after 6 months of CIRS treatment and shows reduced levels of mycotoxins with a significant reduction in symptoms.